MVSTEJA/SP_spacex_launches/README.md

 ## Available Scripts

-Install dependencies, build the app and run the express server:
+In order to install dependencies, build the app and run the express server:

 In the project directory, you can run: